fjukstad/walrus/README.md

 repository versioning the pipeline description, If you do not have a repository walrus will set one up for you.

-Note that using git is completely optional, and  users can of course opt out of versioning data with `git-lfs` by using the `walrus -version-control=false` parameter.
+Using git to version control your pipeline data is completely optional, and  users can of course opt out of versioning data with `git-lfs` by using the `walrus -version-control=false` parameter.

 git-lfs requires a server for hosting the large files, and while [Github](https://help.github.com/articles/about-git-large-file-storage/),